 ‘Anyone wanting to train to do tongue-tie division needs to reflect on their suitability.
 The feeding issues that can be associated with tongue-tie are complex and division is often not an instant fix and there are often lots of other factors that have to be addressed [these are not listed].
 So it is essential that those performing this procedure have advanced breastfeeding skills (preferably IBCLC) or work alongside someone with advanced breastfeeding skills.’

 The ATP defines the requisite ‘advanced breastfeeding skills’ as coming from the International Board of Lactation Consultant Examiners (IBLCE) or one of the major breastfeeding charities.
 You can train to volunteer with any of the major breastfeeding charities without any qualifications, provided you can establish your personal breastfeeding credentials.
-Situated in the USA, the IBLCE is the governing body of International Board Certified Lactation Consultants (IBCLCs).
+Situated in the USA, the IBLCE is the self-governing body of International Board Certified Lactation Consultants (IBCLCs).
 IBCLCs certify by sitting an examination in breastfeeding management but (in the UK) they do not register as health care professionals.